Back to Home loans

 Following lending restrictions introduced by the Reserve Bank of New Zealand, you’ll need a minimum deposit of 30% to apply for a residential investor loan, unless your loan falls within an exemption.

-These restriction apply to new applications and/or top-ups.
+These restrictions apply to new applications and/or top-ups.
 Applications for lending against owner-occupied property are also impacted if there is a residential investment property in the lending mix.
 Exemptions may apply such as if you are refinancing from another bank, or if your house is under construction.
 If you’d like to find out more, call us on 0800 275 269.

 How LVR impacts existing home loan customers